MattiP99/rt-assignment3-ROS/ReadMe.md

 ##Project structure
 ------------------------------------------------------------------------------------------------------

-After running rt1a3.launch, 8 nodes are active:
+After running rt1a3.launch, several nodes are active:
 //IMMAGINE DI rqt-graph

 The \cmd_vel topic of \teleop node is remapped on \controller_cmd_vel.
 In this way the velocity imposed by the user via keyboard isn't immediately imposed to the robot, but it's controlled by \controller node.